iafonov/cosmonaut/README.md

 ## Routing

-The routing system is very simple and straightforward but at the same time it's very powerful and you can use it as the first stage of routing and then do more tricky rerouting in your own wrapper.
+The routing system is very simple and straightforward but at the same time it's very powerful and you can use it as the first stage of routing and then do some tricky and application specific rerouting in your own wrapper.

 ### Simple action mounting

 The most simple use-case is binding an action to the route.
-Whenever user will want to access this path your action would be executed.
+Whenever user will access this path your action would be executed.

     mount("/", action_index);
     mount("/upload_file", action_upload);

 ### Parameters capturing

 Cosmonaut supports capturing named parameters.
-Everything between two slashes would be captured and put into the params map with corresponding name.
+Everything between two slashes would be captured and put into the params map with the corresponding name.

     mount("/photos/(:id)", action_show_photo);